Hovea montana: Description

 Hovea montana is a small, low growing shrub usually 15-40 cm high and 1-1.5 m in diameter.
 The stems and branches are thickly covered with soft, loosely flattened hairs.
 The leaves are narrow-elliptic shaped, mostly 1-3 cm long and 2-5 mm wide, with a depressed midrib, the margins curved downward.
 The upper surface smooth and hairless, the lower surface is thickly covered with fine, soft hairs.
 The purple-blue or white flowers are borne singly or in pairs, about 10 mm long on a peduncle about 2 mm long.
 The calyx is 4-5 mm long with rusty-coloured, short, matted hairs.
 Flowering occurs from October to December and the fruit is a pod about 10 mm long and densely covered with rusty-coloured hairs.

 Taxonomy and naming

-Hovea montana was first formally described in 1988 by J.H.Ross and the description was published in Muelleria.
+This species was first formally described by Joseph Dalton Hooker, who gave it the name Hovea purpurea var. montana in The botany of the Antarctic voyage of H.M.
+Discovery ships Erebus and Terror.
+III.
+Flora Tasmaniae.
+In 1988 James Ross raised the variety to species status as Hovea montana in the journal Muelleria.
 The specific epithet (montana) refers to mountains or coming from mountains.